 The framework of a growth mindset can provide motivation and support to employees as they progress in their careers.
-This post will explore how to develop a growth mindset in your employees and how doing so is beneficial to both the company and the individual.
+This post will explore how to instill a growth mindset in your employees and how doing so is beneficial to both the company and the individual.

 What is a growth mindset?

 According to wellness content writer and technology consultant Dr. Tchiki Davis, a growth mindset is the belief that our basic job skills can be fostered and improved upon through dedication and hard work.
-It’s not magic and there’s no secret formula.
+It’s not magic and there is no secret formula.

 In her book “Mindset – Changing the Way You Think to Fulfill Your Potential,” Stanford Psychologist Carol Dweck explains that a fixed mindset assumes that our character, intelligence and creativity are givens that we can’t change.
 With the absence of a growth mindset, we don’t have the motivation to put in the effort, and so we get “stuck.”

 The good news?
 You can decide to adopt and implement a growth mindset at any point in your life.
 Dweck says that a growth mindset is built on being challenged and values failure as “a heartening springboard for growth and for stretching our existing abilities.”

 How do you train employees for a growth mindset?